HelgaPetrovna/rsschool-cv/cv.md

 **Briefly About Myself**
 ---

 I have been working as a freelance graphic designer for the last five years.
 In addition to design skills, I have well-developed skills in time management, self-organization and communication.
 I'm passionate about learning new things.
 Therefore, I chose Front-End development as the next step in my career.
 Now I'm interested in teamwork and constant learning.
+I moved to Lithuania in 2022.